aristoteengudi/MeteoApp/README.md

 ## Lessons Learned

-while working on this project, I learned how to make an https request with axios etc..
+while working on this project, I learned how to use react native, make an https request with axios etc..

 ## 🚀 About Me